 This figure consists of 2 voltes or circles of equal size as prescribed in the test, joined at the centre of the 8.
-The Athlete should make the Horse straight an instant before changing direction at the centre of the figure.
+The athlete Athlete should make his-the horseHorse straight an instant before changing direction at the centre of the figure.